 Pawnote from the Blog Dogs of Dalmatian DIY

-This was a late addition to our usually well-prepped in advance blog line up.
+This was a late addition to our usually prepped in advance blog line up.
 I was out of white HTV and my order was delayed.
-I’m glad I managed to finish these babies on the weekend and squeeze in some quick photos (to the entertainment of currently visiting family from overseas) to keep the post in in planned position.
+I’m glad I managed to finish these babies on the weekend and squeeze in some quick photos (to the entertainment of currently visiting family) to keep the post in in planned position.
 I think the audience is why these boys were extra smiley when posing!

-Unfortunately, because of the late addition, I didn’t prep any freebies for those of you who aren’t keen to create your own designs (it’s soooo easy!).
-I’m too busy in hostess with the mostess mode right now to prettify layered SVGs, but I’ve popped PNG copies in our Dropbox for free download, if you’d like to have them (Be My Dalentine and Free Kisses!).
+Unfortunately, because of the late addition, I didn’t prep any freebies for those of you who aren’t keen to create your own designs.
+I’m too busy in hostess with the mostess mode right now to prettify layered SVGs, but I’ve popped some quick PNG copies in our Dropbox for free download, if you’d like to have them (Be My Dalentine and Free Kisses).
 PNGs can be easily cut as a single colour, or as noted in the tips above you can easily separate any image into layer elements in Design Space by using the eraser tool when importing.

-As with all of our freebies, these are free for your personal / non-commercial use as a little gift from us to you.
-It’s absolutely not required, but it would be awesome and greatly appreciated if you joined us on social media, if you’re not already following the fun.
+As with all of our freebies, these are free for your personal / non-commercial use as a gift from us to you.
+It’s not required, but it would be awesome and appreciated if you joined us on social media, if you’re not already following.
 Let’s hang out!
 We also welcome social media shares and linking with love, but please link to this post, not the download direct.
 Thanks and smooches from our pooches, furfriends!